The Liz Logelin Foundation

-The Liz Logelin Foundation is a United States 501(c)(3) nonprofit organization established to financially assist widows and widowers with young families, regardless of parental marital status or sexual orientation.
+The Liz Logelin Foundation was a United States 501(c)(3) nonprofit organization established to financially assist widows and widowers with young families, regardless of parental marital status or sexual orientation.
 The foundation offers no-strings attached financial grants to those individuals with dependent children who have lost a parent, as well as resources for the newly bereaved.
 The Liz Logelin Foundation's namesake is Elizabeth 'Liz' (Goodman) Logelin, who died one day after giving birth in 2008.
 The organization was established in her honor by her husband, Matthew Logelin, to help other grieving families.
-As of 2011, the foundation has provided grants to over 70 families, reaching over 150 children.
+As of 2011, the foundation has provided grants to over 70 families, reaching over 150 children - according to the site, the foundation shut down after 15 years.

 Organization

 The Liz Logelin Foundation is a 501(c)(3) non-profit organization.
 The foundation is headquartered in Saint Louis Park, Minnesota.
 The foundation's president is Matthew Logelin, who established the foundation after the unexpected death of his wife, Liz Logelin.
 The Board of Directors include many family and friends of Liz Logelin.